CNHRPC Traffic Data Collection Program

 NHDOT Count Database

-In addition to the count database maintained by CNHRPC, NHDOT maintains a significant count database listed by County and Town.
+In addition to the count database maintained by CNHRPC, NHDOT maintains a significant count database as part of their Transportation Data Management System.

 NHDOT publishes its counts in the Annual Average Daily Traffic (AADT) format.
 AADT is an adjusted traffic volume and is defined by NHDOT as the total two-way volume of traffic at a given location during a twenty four (24) hour period representing an average day of the year.
 When calculating AADT, NHDOT employs seasonal and axle correction factors.
 The seasonal correction factors account for seasonal variations in traffic.
 Axle correction factors are necessary because automatic traffic counting machines count traffic based on the number of set wheels (axles) that a vehicle has.
 The axle correction factor assumes that a certain percentage of vehicles have more than two sets of wheels.